asspancakess/asspancakess/README.md

 <summary> ${\textsf{\color{#ff3030}﹕  OK INFO IF YER LAZY 2 CLICK MY LINKS. }}$ !! </summary

-ˋ°•*⁀➷ IF U INTERACT WIT ME N THERES A HIGH CHANCE IM UPSET.
+ˋ°•*⁀➷ IF U INTERACT WITH ME N THERES A HIGH CHANCE IM UPSET.
 I JUST MASK LIKE ALOT.

 ˋ°•*⁀➷ MEDISCOUT , SWORDVAN , SPEEDINGBULLET , AMERICAN AVIATORS , SCOUTCEST , SNIPERCEST , SNIPERSCOUTPAULING SHIPPERS INT.
 (PLEASE)

-ˋ°•*⁀➷ I LOVE MAKIN' FRIENDS OKAY PLEASE INT IF YER N MY FANDOMS N WANNA B FRIENDS JUS MAKE SURE U READ MY DNI IN MY STRAW.

 ˋ°•*⁀➷ IF YA SEE ME WALKIN ROUND THE MAP ON OFFLINE MODE OR SAT ON MY OWN ON OFFLINE MODE.
-PLEASE DO NOT INTERACT OR SIT WIT HME UNLESS I DO.
+PLEASE DO NOT INTERACT OR SIT WITH ME UNLESS I DO.

 ˋ°•*⁀➷ I WILL MOST LIKELY USE A TYPIN QUIRK AS I AM USIN MY MOST COMMON ONE RIGHT NOW.
 BUT I HAVE ALOT OF DIFFERENT TYPIN QUIRKS N IT DEPENDS ON MY MOOD/KINSHIFT.